bez4pieci/berlin-buergeramt-appointments/README.md

 This application automatically checks for available appointments on Berlin.de and sends SMS notifications when appointments are found.

+## TODO

+- Prevent computer from going asleep while checking for appointments
+- Ability to resume search (also remotely?), if appointmet booking still failed, even after an appointment was found
+- Open default browser with the service URL, when appointment has been found

 ## How It Works

 The application: